 From news-jacking stories about robots, to working with Silicon Valley companies and promoting new tests for human and animal health, here’s an insight into our PR work week.

 Devise and implement a communications campaign for the NSPCC that would help change parent child-shaking behaviour, helping to prevent the serious injury or child death that can occur as a result.

 - Raise awareness of the vulnerability of babies and their need for careful treatment

 - Create recognition of the early signs that a baby is at risk

 - Encourage parents under stress to ask for help

-• Provide a pilot model for planning and implementation of an awareness campaign.
+- Provide a pilot model for planning and implementation of a behaviour-change campaign

-Many child protection awareness campaigns rely on shock to get the message across.
-It was felt that in this campaign, while it was important to stress the severity of the problem, we wanted to engage with the audience and empower them to take the next stage.
+Many child protection awareness-raising campaigns rely on shock to get the message across.
+It was felt that in this campaign, while important to stress the severity of the problem, should engage with the target audience and empower them to take the next step.

-The relative size different between an adult and a child is the major reason why babies are vunerable – the Saints rugby team are huge and it was felt that an image of them with a child would explain visually and powerfully the messages of the campaign.
+The relative size different between an adult and a child is the major reason why babies are so vulnerable.
+In considering the size difference, we approached the Saints rugby team to work with us on the campaign.
+An image of them with a child would explain visually and with impact the campaign key message.

 The Saints rugby team modelled for the poster campaign and participated in a press event to launch the campaign.
 A package of media-content including research, case studies and spokesperson comment was developed to ensure sustain media coverage.